Convergence theorems on multi-dimensional homogeneous quantum walks: Definition of quantum walks and their regularity

 \begin{definition} Let $X$ be a bounded operator on $\Hil$.
-The operator $X$ is said to be {\rm uniform} with respect to $E$, if the mapping $\kk \mapsto \alpha_\kk(X)$ is continuous with respect to the operator norm on $\B(\Hil)$. \end{definition} If the operator $X$ is uniform, then the mapping $\kk \mapsto \alpha_\kk(X)$ is uniformly continuous.
-It is easy to see that the set of uniform operators forms a C$^*$-subalgebra of $\B(\Hil)$.
+The operator $X$ is said to be {\rm uniform} with respect to $E$, if the mapping $\R^d \ni \kk \mapsto \alpha_\kk(X) \in \B(\Hil)$ is continuous with respect to the operator norm on $\B(\Hil)$. \end{definition} If the operator $X$ is uniform, then the mapping $\kk \mapsto \alpha_\kk(X)$ is uniformly continuous.
+It is easy to see that the set of uniform operators is a closed subset $\B(\Hil)$.
 Using the operator norm on $\B(\Hil)$, we may consider partial derivatives.

 \begin{definition} For $i \in \{1, \cdots, d\}$, define the {\rm partial derivative} $\partial_i (X)$ by the norm limit

 if it exists. \end{definition}